andycwilliams/AI-Did-It-Myself/README.md

 ---

 *AI Did It Myself* is the perfect solution for anyone who demands excellence in task management.
-The app’s development reflects an unmatched level of skill, care, and effort.
+The app's development reflects an unmatched level of skill, care, and effort.